Your Guiding Star at Interviews. How to use the STAR technique in interviews.

 STAR method in interviews

-Behavioural interviews generally start with:
+Behavioural interviews generally start with the following:

 “Tell me a time………….”